The Man from Snowy River (1920 film): Development

-He left in November 1919 but returned to Sydney within six months, bringing back with him a documentary about Hollywood, A Journey through Filmland, which he released in Sydney in February 1921.

-In March 1920 he announced he would make the film in Australia.
+He left in December 1919 but returned to Sydney within six months, bringing back with him a documentary about Hollywood, A Journey through Filmland, which he released in Sydney in February 1921.
+Smith later said he could not find the right "Australian types" in America.
+In March 1920 Smith announced he would make the film in Australia.
 In May 1920 it was reported fIlming was delayed by the unavailability of film stock.

 Casting

 Smith used American talent available in Australia, including John K. Wells, who was assisting Wilfred Lucas on the Snowy Baker movies, and visiting actress Hedda Barr.
 (At one stage it was announced Snowy Baker would star but this did not eventuate.)

 Cyril Mackay was a stage actor who had retired after suffering a nervous breakdown.
 He came out of retirement to play the role.

 The movie marks the film debut of movie star Stella Southern, who was working as a shop girl when discovered by Smith; he gave her the name for this film.

+Heda Barr was an American touring the country.